stellis7/BlueCrabOS/doc/meeting-notes.md

         - Give him an update of how far we've gotten
         - Give him our github
         - Ask him if he recommends focusing on a microkernel structure
+# August 9th, 2023
+## Notes
+- John finished CPU exceptions
+    - Only difference is that interrupt test in main.rs instead of interrupts.rs
+## Todos